How Much Are House Removal Costs In Manchester?

 If you're moving out of the city, you're not alone.
 Compare My Move's removal companies see many long-distance moves every week.
 The most popular destination for many of our Manchester movers is London, with 4.8% of house removals going here.
 Salford, Stockport and Sale are favourites, too.

-With an average property price of £162,890, Salford boasts a more affordable property market than in Manchester.
+With an average property price of £195,495, Salford offers a more affordable property market than in Manchester.
 Home to the BBC and ITV, Salford offers plenty of job opportunities as well as an easy commute into Manchester if you’re still working in the city.

 What Are The Average Property Prices In Manchester?

-Whether you're moving in or out of Manchester, Compare My Move's trusted removal companies accommodate to both short and long-distance moves.
-If you're planning to invest in a property in that area, it should be noted that now is a good time to buy.
+Whether you're moving in or out of Manchester, Compare My Move's trusted removal companies can accommodate both short and long-distance moves.

 What is the Average Rent in Manchester?